Probate

 The application for Probate

-To obtain a Grant from the Court, the Personal Representatives must complete the form PA1.
+To obtain a Grant from the Court, the Personal Representatives must complete a Legal Statement.

 The above paperwork, and any associated information required by the Court, must be submitted in application for the Grant of Probate.